Ready to know more about San Diego?

 Courtesy of Peltzer Pumpkin Farm

 It’s jack o’lantern season, and the spookiest design starts with the perfect pumpkin.
 You’ll need a gourd of distinction—plus plenty of apple pie to fuel your carving.
 San Diego offers ample places to pick out pumpkins and pluck apples while partaking in all the activities that make fall special, from mazes made of corn to opportunities to snuggle farm animals.
-Here are 10 of the top local spots for autumn adventures.
+Here are 10 of the top local pumpkin patches and apple orchards for autumn adventures.

 San Diego pumpkin patch featuring Goff Family Pumpkin Patch at Liberty Station in Point Loma